 Cryptocurrency is volatile by nature.
 Because crypto generates no cash flow, traders have to rely on changes in sentiment to drive the price.
 That means the market can swing between rabid optimism, as it did in early 2021, to pessimistic despair, as it did a few months later.
 The furor around the Coinbase IPO in 2021 helped drive positive sentiment to crypto, while the reduction in monetary stimulus drove pessimism at the end of 2021 and start of 2022.

-This volatility is exactly what draws professional traders, who use high-powered algorithms to make sophisticated trades, something that “mom and pop” traders don’t typically have the advantage of utilizing.
+This volatility is exactly what draws professional traders, who use high-powered algorithms to make sophisticated trades, something that “mom and pop” traders don’t typically have the advantage of using.
 Traders like volatility since it gives them a chance to make money – that’s Wall Street’s game.

 4. Evaluate the future